 Opportunities to participate in advanced aquatic certifications and other recreational leadership pursuits will be available based on individual interests and skills.
 Many participants have gone on to be leaders in the community and to have careers in aquatics.

-- Complete a registration form and participate in an interview with the Nîkânîw Programmer
+- Fill out the Application Form and participate in an interview with the Nîkânîw Programmer

 - Of Aboriginal Ancestry – First Nation, Métis or Inuit